includeos/includeos-tools/monitor_hosts_checkmk/README.md

 )
   Please do a su - monitoring for administration of this site.`

-3. Adding the omd droplet as an agent
+### 3. Adding the omd droplet as an agent

 `# wget http://mathias-kettner.de/download/check-mk-agent_1.2.4p5-2_all.deb
 # dpkg -i check-mk-agent_1.2.4p5-2_all.deb
 # check_mk_agent
 # telnet localhost 6556`

+Add droplet as an agent so the server itself can be monitored too...

 `# vi /etc/xinetd.d/check_mk